lingo-iitgn/eka-eval/README.md

 ## **📚 Citation**

-If you use eka-eval in your research, please cite:
+If you use Eka-Eval in your research, please cite:

 ```bibtex
 @misc{sinha2025ekaevalcomprehensiveevaluation,